jeffbass/yin-yang-ranch/README.rst

 This repository contains the software and the hardware designs used to build our measurement and monitoring systems. **yin-yang-ranch** is a continuously evolving project with a lot of hardware hacking and software refactoring.
-We are open-sourcing everything in case it might be helpful to others.
+I are open-sourcing everything in case it might be helpful to others.
-Our projects use Raspberry Pi computers, PiCameras, various sensors and related electronics.
-We control the hardware with Python programs that use computer vision, OpenCV, Numpy, pandas, the PyZMQ messaging library.
-We use the Raspberry Pi GPIO Python module to control lights (e.g., to light the water meter) and irrigaion valves.
+My projects use Raspberry Pi computers, PiCameras, various sensors and related electronics.
+I control the hardware with Python programs that use computer vision, OpenCV, Numpy, pandas, the PyZMQ messaging library.
+I use the Raspberry Pi GPIO Python module to control lights (e.g., to light the water meter) and irrigaion valves.

-We currently have 2 repositories on GitHub: this one (just a few docs so far) and
+I currently have 2 repositories on GitHub: this one (just a few docs so far) and
-`imagezmq: Transporting OpenCV images. <https://github.com/jeffbass/imagezmq>`_ We wrote **imagezmq** to move images taken by Raspberry Pi computers to hub computers for image processing.
-We use a variety of computer vision techniques implemented in Python.
-We have programs that can read the water meter.
+`imagezmq: Transporting OpenCV images. <https://github.com/jeffbass/imagezmq>`_ I wrote **imagezmq** to move images taken by Raspberry Pi computers to hub computers for image processing.
+I use a variety of computer vision techniques implemented in Python.
+I have programs that can read the water meter.
 Or tell if that critter moving behind the barn is a coyote or a racoon.

-We also have a website at `yin-yang-ranch.com <https://www.yin-yang-ranch.com/>`_ that will display some dashboards on weather, compost temperatures, solar power generation and when the last coyote was spotted.
-It is mostly a few pictures of the ranch for now as we are developing the dashboard software.
+I also have a website at `yin-yang-ranch.com <https://www.yin-yang-ranch.com/>`_ that will display some dashboards on weather, compost temperatures, solar power generation and when the last coyote was spotted.
+It is mostly a few pictures of the ranch for now as I am developing the dashboard software.

 .. contents::